 Senior week picks up Oct.
 18 and runs through Oct.
 23. New classes added to the prize list this year include the children’s and adult hunters and jumpers, low junior/amateur jumper classes and the $10,000 Penn National Finals in each of those divisions.
 These run alongside the open and amateur-owner classes in hunter and jumper form.
 The popular Hunt Night is Monday, Oct.
 18, and the Therapeutic Riding Championships on Friday, Oct.
 22. The show concludes with the $100,000 Grand Prix de Penn National Grand Prix on Saturday, Oct.
 23.

 The Chronicle will be on the ground for the entire week and a half.
 Here are some fast facts on what you need to know to follow along:

 Where: The Farm Show Arena in Harrisburg, Pennsylvania

-USEF Network will have a live stream of both the Junior Jumper Championships and the Medal Final.
-(This is available for USEF members.)
+USEF Network will have a live stream of both the junior jumper championships and the Medal Final.
+This livestream is available to all USEF members.